DioxusLabs/docsite/docs-src/0.5/en/CLI/installation.md

 cargo install --git https://github.com/DioxusLabs/dioxus dioxus-cli
 ```

-This will download the CLI from the master branch, and install it in Cargo's global binary directory (`~/.cargo/bin/` by default).
+This will download the CLI from the main branch, and install it in Cargo's global binary directory (`~/.cargo/bin/` by default).

 Run `dx --help` for a list of all the available commands.
 Furthermore, you can run `dx <command> --help` to get help with a specific command.